WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * is **different than bisect on error** because **with bisect on error one message might be processed multiple times**.
 Here we are **telling the pooler which message failed exactly**

 - **DOES NOT WORK WITH SQS**.
 You still have to use the pattern where you throw the messages that failed the processing

+#### Tracking the deployment state

+- it is possible to get the current state of a given function after performing the _create_ or _update_ operations

+* the state is needed because the lambda might not be ready to be invoked immiedietley after the operation.
+  The service might be creating resources on your behalf, that usually takes time

+- Refer to [this post](https://aws.amazon.com/blogs/compute/coming-soon-expansion-of-aws-lambda-states-to-all-functions/) for the additional info

 ### Step Functions